 Why Does My Car Make a Clicking Noise When I Try to Start It?

 What Could Cause a Clicking Noise When I Try to Start My Car?
+Possible PSU or Battery Issues

 Is it a dead battery if I hear a clicking noise?

-A full battery should be over 13V.
+- A fully charged battery should be at least 13V.
 Bouncing between 11V and 0V says you’re probably not making a good connection with the meter, and it’s just at 11V, which is very low.
-And the clicking is the starter gear popping in and out, because it doesn’t have enough power to hold it in place and actually crank the engine.
+And the clicking is the starter gear popping in and out, because it doesn’t have enough power to hold it in place and crank the engine.
+The battery may just be low and need a charge.

-The third reason is a parasitic draw somewhere in the electrical system, causing the battery to drain slowly over time and leading to intermittent starting issues when the car won’t start but clicks.
+- The third reason is a parasitic draw somewhere in the electrical system, causing the battery to drain slowly over time and leading to intermittent starting issues when the car won’t start but clicks.

 Could a bad starter be the reason for the clicking sound?